graphql/graphql-spec/rfcs/InputUnion.md

 ## Requirements

+1. **Backwards compatible** ─ the following actions must not break previously valid operations:
-1. **Backwards compatible** Adding a new member type to an Input Union must not break previously valid operations
+    1. Adding a new member type to an Input Union
+    1. Adding a new optional field to a member Input Object type of an Input Union
+    1. Changing a field from non-nullable to nullable in a member Input Object type of an Input Union

 ## Use Cases